agent18/agent18.github.io/_posts/2019-08-18-superintelligence.markdown

 **Example**: We think of the same creativity example.
-Here we saw at the beginning that the average for the intrinsic group was higher than the extrinsic group by 4 points (for that particular instance of chance).
+Here we saw at the beginning that the average for the intrinsic group was higher than the extrinsic group by 4 points (for that particular sample).
 There is a chance that it so happened that most of the best creative writers were in the intrinsic group.
 So we don't really know if the intrinsic group is better than extrinsic group or that the chance mechanism made the grouping skewed such that most of the creative people are at the intrinsic group.

-A statement such as 'intrinsic group have same creativity as the extrinsic group' has a measure of uncertainty.

 We look at a **null hypothesis:** 'No difference between intrinsic and extrinsic group creativity averages'.

-Under the null hypothesis, we could essentially have the results from different groupings, as we now have the creativity score of all the people.
-We simulate 1000 of them and see that difference higher than 4 points occurs only 4 times out of the 1000 random simulations.
-If the null hypothesis is correct, then we see that similar groupings had a chance of 0.4% only.

-We are only 0.4% certain that the null hypothesis is true.
+Randomization gives a chance of 0.4% to observe a value >4, under the null hypothesis.
+So under the null hypothesis getting a value >4 is about 0.4% (this is also the p-value).

-Not dealing with *every* but attempting to provide one example.
+*Not dealing with "every" but attempting to provide one example.*

-**Definition**: checks out.
+**Definition**: p-value is the measure of uncertainty.

 **Checklist**: yes; true; every; not-chapter; running; none
-*example-matching-definition*; *unsure*; *time*;
+*example-matching-definition*; *unsure*; *time*; (is 0.4% a measure of uncertainty?)

 ---